Local Birding Information

 Resources for local birders: Oregon Birding Hotspots, Rare Bird Alert, Swift Watch, Checklists

 From seashore to mountains to high lava plains, Oregon’s diverse landscape provides habitat for an incredible array of birds — nearly 400 species can be found here throughout the year.
-Explore Portland Audubon's local birding information for ways to enjoy and learn about the birds around you.
+Explore the Audubon Society of Portland's local birding information for ways to enjoy and learn about the birds around you.

 Find great birding spots across Oregon and in the Portland metropolitan area, and take a look at resources that can help you make the most of your birding experience.

 Audubon is working to protect some of the state’s most valuable bird habitat – and spectacular birding locales – by overseeing Oregon’s 97 Important Bird Areas.
 These habitat sites are crucial to our resident and visiting birds.

 Rare Bird Alert

 Your one-stop shop for rare bird sightings in Oregon.